Welcome to Volume 8 of Executed to Suppress His Message.

 God warned Adam to ignore the Tree of the Knowledge of Good and Evil, and listen only to Him.

-Christ says this about those in His church: “My sheep hear My voice and they follow Me.”
+Christ said this about those in His church: “My sheep hear My voice and they follow Me.”

 Parallel 7